The ultra-conservative American radicals infiltrating the Tory party

 But for three days it filled a large Westminster venue directly across the road from the Home Office, attracting an array of ministers, Conservative MPs and high-profile political figures.

-The conference was run by an American group that proclaims its concerns for “Western civilization”, in the face of professed enemies including “radical forms of sexual licence” and the loss of “traditional family” where relationships should be between men and women.
+The conference was run by an American group that professes to be concerned for “Western civilization” in the face of supposed enemies, including “radical forms of sexual licence” and the loss of “traditional family”, where relationships should be between men and women.

-It is the project of a think-tank called the Edmund Burke Foundation, which declares its aim as “strengthening the principles of national conservatism in Western countries” and has links to an Israeli-based Zionist research organisation.
+It is the project of a think tank called the Edmund Burke Foundation, which declares its aim to be “strengthening the principles of national conservatism in Western countries”.
+It also has links to an Israel-based Zionist research organisation.

-The foundation’s website said it started in 2019, but it was registered as a private limited company in the UK through Companies House in March, by Cambridge University theology professor Dr James Orr.
+The foundation’s website states that it was founded in 2019, but it was registered as a private limited company in the UK through Companies House in March, by Cambridge University theology professor Dr James Orr.

-He served as chairman of this week’s conference, and proclaimed the values of “faith, family, flag” to the crowd before claiming that the “cargo cult of transgenderism is triggering a social contagion that is inflicting irreversible physical harms on the young and the vulnerable”.
+Dr Orr served as chair of this week’s conference, and proclaimed the values of “faith, family, flag” to the crowd before claiming that the “cargo cult of transgenderism is triggering a social contagion that is inflicting irreversible physical harms on the young and the vulnerable”.

-Joe Mulhall, director of research at the counter-extremism group Hope Not Hate, said topics at the conference “dripped with far-right and populist conspiracy theories”.
+Joe Mulhall, director of research at the counterextremism group Hope Not Hate, said the topics discussed at the conference “dripped with far-right and populist conspiracy theories”.

-“Some speakers went beyond patriotism and embraced nationalism, while talk of demographic change, anti-immigration rhetoric and the incompatibility of migrants with British society, the notion of ‘Western civilisation’ being in decline, the rejection of non-typical family units, referencing the ‘cultural Marxism’ conspiracy theory and open transphobia are all beliefs typical of the contemporary radical and far right.”
+“Some speakers went beyond patriotism and embraced nationalism, while talk of demographic change, anti-immigration rhetoric and [discussion of] the incompatibility of migrants with British society, the notion of ‘Western civilisation’ being in decline, the rejection of non-typical family units, referencing the ‘cultural Marxism’ conspiracy theory, and open transphobia are all beliefs typical of the contemporary radical and far right.”

-Downing Street confirmed that ministers attended the National Conservative Conference in a government capacity, but said the prime minister was not endorsing organisers’ values or the content of all speeches.
+Downing Street confirmed that ministers had attended the National Conservatism Conference in a government capacity, but said the prime minister was not endorsing the organisers’ values or the content of all of the speeches.

-It was a far cry from the official response when Conservative MP Daniel Kawczynski attended the same conference when it was held in Rome in 2020.
+It was a far cry from the official response when Conservative MP Daniel Kawczynski attended an earlier conference held in Rome in 2020.

 Following calls for him to be booted out of his party for appearing at the event, which was also attended by Hungary’s nationalist prime minister Viktor Orban, he was forced to apologise.